 3. I keep a book with me at all times.
 My wife, the lovely Robin, once expressed righteous indignation because I left the house for one of our weekly date nights with a book under my arm.
 “Am I such bad company,” she said, “that you need to bring a book?”
 I tried to explain that, no, she is sparkling, scintillating, captivating company....but that one just never knows when one might have the chance to read a page or two.
 She didn’t buy it.
 I stopped that abominable practice immediately.
 However, I still take a book everywhere else I go!
-(And, as a happy and proud iPhone user, I am able to have a book on my person at all times, anyway...I use several applications for that purpose: Stanza, Classics, Shakespeare, and Kindle for iPhone.
+(And, as a happy and proud iPhone user, I am able to have a book on my person at all times, anyway...I use several applications for that purpose: Stanza, Classics, iBooks, Nook for iPhone, and Kindle for iPhone).

 6. I read while waiting in line, while eating, while waiting for someone to show up, at the doctor’s office, at the airport, etc. I even read while waiting in line to buy a book.
 There are hundreds of opportunities in a given week when I can steal enough time to read a page...or two...or more.

 7. I watch very little television.
 The lovely Robin and I do DVR a few shows to watch together, but I almost never watch television alone.
 I’d usually rather be reading.

 8. I observe a Sabbath.
 Once a week, I spend an entire day (as God has always said to do) observing a Sabbath--a break from doing, and a day to practice being...with God.
 On that day, I pray, walk, nap...and read.
 Most of the time it’s spiritual reading, but not always.
 And sometimes I read an entire book through the course of the day.